 As our skin ages, it gets thinner, but with long-term use of retinol skin will actually thicken — anyone who tells you retinol ‘thins the skin’ is misinformed.

-People often believe that retinol increases photosensitivity — which means it makes your skin more sensitive to sunlight.
+People often believe that retinol increases photosensitivity — which means it makes your skin is more sensitive to sunlight.
 Again, this is untrue.
 However, because you’ve sped up cell turnover you have a lot of baby skin cells that do require protection so you must always use a good SPF as the last step in your morning routine.

 Still got questions on retinol or retinoids?
 Comment below and I’ll answer them 🙂